|

 Yarn

-Paintbox Yarns 10 ball pack of Simply Super Chunky* is perfect to knit the baby size blanket.
+The nice thing about knitting blankets in thick yarn is it doesn’t take as much yarn.
+Paintbox Yarns 10 ball pack of Simply Super Chunky* is perfect for the smallest size.

 3 in 1